Luen/Titan-DMS-API-Docs/README.md

 **Response:** [JSON Response Example]
 ```

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Titan DMS for providing the API documentation
-- The Playwright team for the excellent browser automation tool